technologiestiftung/odis-geoexplorer/README.md

 # Geoexplorer

 **This application is a prototype.
 It may contain errors and small bugs.
-If you notice something you can report an Issue.
+If you notice something you can report an issue.
 Thank you!**

 Geo data is required for a large number of projects.
 A wealth of knowledge about Berlin lies dormant in the open datasets.
 Can AI help to find and understand this data more quickly, evaluate its relevance for a project and perhaps even create completely new ideas?
 The GeoExplorer was developed based on these questions.
 It is part of a feasibility study on open data and AI carried out by the [Open Data Informationsstelle Berlin](https://odis-berlin.de/).